miconda/wsctl/README.md

 ## Internals ##

 Sending data over websocket connection has a timeout of 10 seconds.
 Receiving data from websocket connection has a timeout of 20 seconds.
 These values can be changed via command line parameters.

+## WebSocket Server Mode ##

+To be started as a WebSocket server, `wsctl` must be given `-http-srv` or `-https-srv` command line parameter.
+Their value has to be `:PORT` to listen on all local IP address, or `LOCALIP:PORT` to listen only on a specific local IP.

 ## Contributions ##